 Trade receivables within the meaning of IAS 1.54(h), contract assets and lease receivables for which the simplified approach of IFRS 9.5.5.15 for the estimation of loss allowances has been applied shall be reported within loans and advances in template 4.4.1.
 The corresponding loss allowance for those assets shall be reported in either ‘Accumulated impairment on assets with significant increase in credit risk since initial recognition but not credit-impaired (Stage 2)’ or ‘Accumulated impairment on credit-impaired assets (Stage 3)’,depending on whether trade receivables, contract assets or lease receivables under the simplified approach are considered as credit-impaired assets.

-Purchased or originated financial assets that are credit-impaired at initial recognition shall be separately reported in 4.3.1 and 4.4.1.
-For these loans, the accumulated impairment shall only include the cumulative changes in lifetime expected credit losses since initial recognition [IFRS 9.5.5.13].
+Purchased or originated financial assets that are credit-impaired at initial recognition as defined in IFRS 9 Appendix A shall be separately reported in templates 4.3.1 and 4.4.1.
+For these assetsassets, the accumulated impairment shall only include the cumulative changes in lifetime expected credit losses since initial recognition [IFRS 9.5.5.13].
+The corresponding gross carrying amount and accumulated impairment for these assets shall be reported in ‘Credit-impaired assets (Stage 3)’ at initial recognition and as long as they are considered as credit-impaired assets in accordance with the definition of ‘credit-impaired financial assets’ of IFRS 9 Appendix A. When they are not anymore considered as credit-impaired assets after initial recognition, they shall be reported in ‘Assets with significant increase in credit risk since initial recognition but not credit-impaired (Stage 2)’.

 In template 4.5 institutions shall report the carrying amount of ‘Loans and advances’ and ‘Debt securities’ that fall within the definition of ‘subordinated debt’ in paragraph 100 of this Part.